-"If you run code that uses the intrinsic on hardware that doesn't support the lzcnt instruction, the results are unpredictable" - MSVC
+"If you run code that uses the intrinsic on hardware that doesn't support the lzcnt instruction, the results are unpredictable" - MSVC std::abs can be recognized by the compiler and transformed to an hardware instruction

 The instruction set support should be checked at run-time (e.g. with cpuid function on MSVC), or, when available, by using compiler-time macro (e.g. AVX)